akanadocs/docs-test/ag/security_config/AddIdentitySystem/directory_server.md

 6. From the **drop-down list box**, select the *Directory Type* that is configured with default values for a particular Directory Server.
 Your selection represents the Directory Server that will be integrated with Policy Manager.
 7. Click **Next**.
-You are taken to the *Connection Properties* Screen.
+You are taken to the *Connection Properties* screen.
 8. Under **Main URL**, enter the Host Name of the selected Directory Type, and the Port Number used to connect to it.
 9. Under **Failover URLs**, enter the host name and port number where identity system connection requests will be directed if the Main URL fails.
 **Note**: *You can specify up to five Failover URLs.*